cal-data-eng/cal-data-eng.github.io/fa24faq.md

 The final exam will take place in-person during the regularly scheduled final exam slot on **{{page.course.final_exam_slot}}**.
 The exam will be held **in person**, not online.
 For more information, see the [Final Exam Calendar](https://registrar.berkeley.edu/scheduling/academic-scheduling/academic-scheduling-final-exam-guide-and-schedules/).

-The course **does not allow for exam time conflicts**.
+No final exam time conflicts are permitted.

+## What is the conflict policy for the course?

+The basic policy is the following:

+* ENROLLMENT TIME CONFLICTS: This class will NOT allow time conflicts.

+* FINAL EXAM CONFLICTS: This class will NOT accommodate final exam conflicts.
 Additionally, no accommodations will be made for non-university travel.

 ## Where is the course website?